marziosala/marziosala.github.io/_posts/2021-09-01-beta-distribution.md

 excerpt: "Variational autoencoders applied to mathematical functions."
 ---

-In the *autoencoder* post we have seen how to approximate the PDF of the Beta distribution.
+In the previous post we have seen how autoencoders work.
 As we noticed, in general the encoding space is a non-convex manifold and the codes have arbitrary scales.
 This makes basic autoencoders a poor choice for generative models. *Variational autoencoders* fix this issue by ensuring that the coding space follows a desirable distribution from which we can easily sample from.
 This distribution typically is the standard normal distribution.
 So, if we have $N_C$ encodings, our goal is to have $N_C$ independent and normally distributed encodings.
 In order to do that, we want to learn the mean $\mu$ and the standard deviation $\sigma$ that are close to that of a standard normal distribution, while at the same time having outputs that are close to the inputs.

 A useful trick to achieve what we want is to write the $i-$th component of the encoding vector
 $Z=(z_1, z_2, \ldots, z_C) $ as